 If your financial matters are particularly complex, I may recommend that an accountant, pension advisor or independent financial advisor be invited into the mediation process.
 I find that this can work well especially where there are pensions to be considered.
 I have a number of professionals who have worked with me in the mediation process and understand the particular issues you face on separation.

-Although I am a family lawyer, my role within your mediation process is to remain impartial.
-I will not therefore give you legal advice but will give you legal information so you will benefit from a mediator who has worked in the legal practice.
+Although I previously practised as a family lawyer, my role within your mediation process is to remain impartial.
+I will not therefore give you legal advice but I will give you legal information so you will benefit from a mediator who has worked in the legal profession for just short of 20 years.
 The benefit of appointing a mediator is that it can make your legal process more cost effective as I can help you find the tools to resolve your own dispute rather than a traditional approach where you and your former spouse or partner each instruct your own individually solicitors to resolve matters on your behalf.

-I will recommend that you seek legal advice from a solicitor who is a member of Resolution as this can often be enormously helpful.
+I will recommend that you seek legal advice from a solicitor as you move forward in mediation.
+I recommend appointing a specialist family solicitor who is a member of Resolution (committed to resolving family disputes in a non confrontational way).
 It may be that there is a novel point of law where you may both differ in your opinion as to how best to resolve matters or you may just need some help formulating proposals and considering your options and need guidance.
 Your solicitor will be able to help you with this advice.
 All I ask is that you understand that your solicitor will, quite rightly, want to give you advice as to what is the very best you can achieve.
 This will no doubt conflict with advice your spouse or former partner receives from his or her solicitor.
 It is often more helpful to have advice not only as to what is the best that you can achieve if you were to go to Court but what are your reasonable goalposts for settlement and what are the areas that are most important for you.
 This can be more beneficial in mediation where I will be helping you both to find a compromise.

 It is not my practice to speak to your solicitors individually during the mediation process as your discussions are confidential.
 I will certainly update your solicitor as to where you are at in the process should you wish me to do so.
 Occasionally, I may invite your solicitors into the mediation process if I feel that this would be helpful.